Design Awards Regulations and FAQs

 Q: When will the jury review the submissions?
 When will the winners be announced?

-A: The jury will be held in August, and winners will be publically announced on Aug.
-26, 2011.
-Please do not call before that date.
+A: The jury will be held in July or August, and winners will be publicly announced in October.